A Romantic Adventure by Land & Riverboat in Zimbabwe's Premier National Parks

 Fly this morning to Hwange National Park and Davison's Camp, where we have exclusive proximity to outstanding wildlife viewing.
 Bordering the Kalahari Desert on Zimbabwe’s western edge, Hwange is the country's largest and most renowned national park.
 Its 5,600 square miles are comprised mostly of desert sandveld with teak and mopane woodlands and dry acacia scrub interspersed with salt pans, grasslands and granite outcrops.
 The varied habitat is home to huge herds of elephant and buffalo, plus a vital predator population including lion, leopard and cheetah.
 Other game frequently on view are zebra, giraffe, sable, roan, blue wildebeest and impala.
 We also keep an eye out for endangered gemsbok, brown hyena and African wild dog.
 The variety of birdlife is among the best in Africa, with more than 400 species.
 While our focus is game drives, a well-situated platform at camp provides a chance to spend a relaxed afternoon watching passing wildlife at close range.
 Bush walks with renowned guides are a highlight, as safety permits.

-Day 5: Hwange / Lake Kariba—Board African Dream
+Day 5: Hwange / Lake Kariba—Board Zimbabwean Dream

-After a final morning wildlife drive in Hwange, we fly to Kariba to board the boutique riverboat African Dream
+After a final morning wildlife drive in Hwange, we fly to Kariba to board the boutique riverboat Zimbabwean Dream

 we find a relaxing rhythm, typically making two excursions per day, leaving the ship each morning and afternoon for wildlife-focused activities via smaller boats and safari vehicles.